- by Daniel

-They do this by applying pressure in circular motions to the muscle knots and surrounding area.
+They do this by applying pressure in circular motions to the muscle knot and surrounding area.

-And getting a massage will also help to relax your body and mind which will lower anxiety and stress levels making tense muscles much less likely.
+And getting a massage will also help to relax your body and mind, which will lower anxiety and stress levels, making tense muscles much less likely to reoccur.

 And also tell them if they are applying too much or not enough pressure, as you will be able to feel if it's working or not.

-While getting a professional massage is great it can be really expensive when done on a regular basis.
+While getting a professional massage is great it can also be really expensive when done on a regular basis.

-So if you want to save money you can teach yourself to work out your own knots instead (at least in your lower back).
+So if you want to save money why not teach yourself to work out your own knots instead?

 There are four main trigger point locations where muscle knots tend to form that cause and contribute to your pain in your lower and mid back which are: